Study smarter with Fiveable

 Both the tricuspid and mitral valves are AV valves, yet the mitral valve has only two cusps while the tricuspid has three.
 How might this structural difference relate to the pressure differences between the right and left sides of the heart?

-If an FRQ asks you to trace the path of a red blood cell from the right atrium to the aorta, which four valves would it pass through in order, and which are semilunar versus atrioventricular?
+Trace the path of a red blood cell from the right atrium to the aorta.
+Which four valves does it pass through in order, and which are semilunar versus atrioventricular?